 - “We’re short a few people.”

 - “There is a shortage of welders.”

-The six month outlook shifted in a positive directions, with about 60 percent of those surveyed expecting positive conditions over the next six months, 40 percent expecting the same conditions and 0 percent expecting worse conditions.
+The six-month outlook shifted in a positive direction, with about 60 percent of those surveyed expecting positive conditions over the next six months, 40 percent expecting the same conditions and 0 percent expecting worse conditions.